-And although getting there has been made easier by some low cost airlines such as WOWAir, hotels are pretty expensive, in a price range close to New York City.
+And although getting there has been made easier, hotels are still fairly expensive, in a price range close to New York City.

 Even a double bed in a dormitory room of a hostel, or a double room of 10 sq meters in a guest house can cost 80€ or more per night.